 If your laptop is stolen, report it immediately to DPS or your local police.

 5 Tips for Reducing Your Risk of Laptop Theft

 Assume no place is safe including campus centers or libraries.
 Even if you’re only stepping away for a few seconds, always take your laptop with you.

 Even if you’re only leaving for a short time, locking your door ensures your laptop is inaccessible.

 Keep a hard copy of your registration where you keep personal files.
 If your laptop is stolen or lost, this registration information could aid in its recovery.

 4. Buy a cable lock (and use it).

 Anti-theft locking devices are an inexpensive investment ($50 or less) that help keep expensive technology–and priceless information like schoolwork and personal data–safe.
 You can buy them at the USC Bookstore, Amazon, or office supply stores.

 Leavey Library also offers complimentary cable locks while you’re in the building.
 Visit the first floor circulation desk to check one out.

-This software works like “Find My Phone” on iPhones.
 Recovery software can range in features and cost so you may want to do some research for the best option for your needs.
-USC offers a complimentary program to all students called USC Front Door.
+Apple offers recovery software for Mac’s as well as iPads, iPhones, iPods, and AirPods.